-Now, they drink A LOT.
-But in general they’ll indulge in beer and always order petiscos.
+Now, they drink significant amounts.
+But in general they’ll indulge in beer over distilled alcohol and order petiscos without fail.

-The rough translation of petiscos would be “nibbles.”
+A rough translation of petiscos would be “nibbles.”
 Dishes that come as sharing platters that the group will eat with cocktail sticks.
-I heartedly believe this is the reason Brazilians don’t end up rolling around unconscious on the street, like the Brits.
+I believe this is the reason Brazilians don’t end up rolling around unconscious on the street.

 They fend off drunkenness by lining their stomachs.

-Filé mignon com cebolada/ em molho de gorgonzola / em molho de madeira – Beef steak slices and fried with onion/ gorgonzola cheese/ madeira sauce.
+- Filé mignon acebolada/ em molho de gorgonzola / em molho de madeira – Beef steak slices and fried with onion/ gorgonzola cheese/ madeira sauce.

-Fried Mandioca – The Brazilian alternative to fries.
-Mandioca is another name for cassava, and is fried up and sprinkled with salt.
+- Fried Mandioca (frito) – The Brazilian alternative to fries.
+Mandioca is another name for cassava.
+Find it fried or boiled and sprinkled with salt.

-Dadinhos de Tapioca – These are little cubes of tapioca, a flour made from the cassava root.
-The tapioca is fried with a cheese similar to halloumi and is dipped in a usually slightly spicy fruit conservative.
+- Dadinhos de Tapioca – These are little cubes of tapioca, a flour made from the cassava root.
+The tapioca is fried with a cheese similar to halloumi and is dipped in a usually marginally, spicy fruit conservative.

 Entradas: Brazilian Menu Starters

 - Bolinhos de bacalhau (Cod fish balls) – Little fried balls of codfish mixed with potato.

 - Pasteis – Fried pies filled with either cheese, shrimp or ground beef.
 You eat them by hand, wrapped in a napkin.
 If you want you can drizzle the spicy sauce or garlic sauce inside.